llibuda/impresario-doc/content/devguide/macrotutorial1.md

   // Standard destructor
   ~MyMacroClass() override = default;

-  // Override clone method to provide correct class instance.
-  // This method must be overridden in any case, otherwise
-  // the macro cannot be used in Impresario.
-  // The base class implementation just returns 0.
-The following
-  // line shows the minimal implementation.
-  MacroBase* clone() const override {
-    return new MyMacroClass();
-  }

-protected:
   // Override this method if you need special one time
   // preparation for processing in the onApply() method.
   // The base class implementation just returns Ok.